CitenBox/MultiplayerPLEASE/README.md

 ## NOTE: this isn't anything serious it was a personal project for personal use so there is a lot of jank.
 # The MultiplayerPLEASE template...

-A high-performance Unreal Engine multiplayer template with steam sessions plugin focused on clean networking and extensibility.
+A high-performance Unreal Engine multiplayer template with the steam sessions plugin focused on clean networking and extensibility.
-Includes session management, inventory, chat, and example gameplay systems using PushModel replication.
+Includes basic session hosting and joining, inventory, chat, and example gameplay systems using PushModel replication and FTR arrays.

 ## Features